Yem-Tech/Active-Directory-Simulation-HyperTech-Solutions/README.md

 ## 📌 Project Overview

-This project demonstrates the deployment and configuration of a Windows Server Domain Controller (Active Directory) for a simulated multi-branch enterprise called **HyperTech Solutions**.
+This project demonstrates the deployment and configuration of a Windows Server Domain Controller (Active Directory) for a simulated multi-branch enterprise called **HyperTechAi Solutions**.

 The lab simulates centralized identity and access management across multiple locations using Windows Server 2022 and Active Directory Domain Services (AD DS).